oskitarr/D-DOS-Python/README.md

 # DDOS in python
 DDos-Attack

+This Tool is available for Linux & Windows

 What Is A DDos-Attack?

 A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable